titanml/takeoff-community/README.md

 To experiment with the resulting server, navigate to http://localhost:8000/demos/playground, or http://localhost:8000/demos/chat.
 To see docs on how to query the model, navigate to http://localhost:8000/docs

 ## :checkered_flag: Contributing ##
+### Get started
+We welcome community contributions!
+Please contact us on our [discord](https://discord.com/invite/SDnUJSPg7t) if you have any questions!

+### Building a dev environment
 To build the development environment, run the following commands

 ```bash